-For historic sites, a de minimis

-impact means that the historic
+For historic sites, a de minimis impact means that the historic property would not be affected by the project or that the project would have "no adverse effect" on the historic property.

 For parks, recreation areas, and wildlife and waterfowl refuges, a de minimis impact is one that would not adversely affect the activities, features, or attributes of a property that is eligible for protection under Section 4(f).